Available in VPC

 Kubeflow Pipelines is a core component of Kubeflow that manages workflows using a container-based architecture.
 It provides a Python SDK and a web UI for creating, deploying, running, and managing workflows.
-You can access the web UI through the Pipelines menu in the MLXP interface, and you can install the Python SDK using pip.
+You can access the web UI from the Pipelines menus in the ML expert Platform interface and install the Python SDK using pip.
 For more information on Kubeflow Pipelines, refer to the official documentation.

 Configuring the development environment and installing the SDK